mhmdxsadk/HamoodLandingPage/README.md

 # $HAMOOD Landing Page

-This repository contains the landing page for the failed memecoin project "$HAMOOD."
-The project is archived, and no further development or updates will be made.
+This repository contains the landing page for the failed memecoin project "$HAMOOD" – a project inspired by the popular hamood habibi meme.

 ![Landing Page](assets/screenshots/landing-page.png)

 ## Overview

 - **Purpose:** Serve as the landing page for a memecoin project that ultimately did not launch.
-- **Status:** Archived
-- **Disclaimer:** This project is provided "as is" without any warranties.
-Use at your own risk.
+- **Inspiration:** Based on the hamood habibi meme, infusing humor and internet culture into the project.

 ## License